Battle of Rangiriri: Capture

 After being subject to intermittent grenade attacks during the night by soldiers who had stayed in the wet trenches, Māori raised a white flag over the parapet around 5 am, expecting to talk terms with Cameron.
-British officers entered entered the pā, to learn Māori wanted a truce.
+British officers entered the pā, to learn Māori wanted a truce.
 Instead Cameron demanded they surrender all their arms and took almost 200 men prisoner with no resistance.
 They were transported by boat to the Great South Road, then marched to Auckland.

 Although historian James Cowan claimed the garrison unconditionally surrendered because they had run out of ammunition, Belich says this is false; the bulk of evidence shows they still had a plentiful supply in the morning.
 Edmund Bohan says that Māori would have been forced to surrender within a short time and the early surrender saved lives on both sides.
 Major C. Heaphy, VC said Māori raised the white flag "seeing a cask of powder being brought to blow them up".
 Belich's conclusion is that the capture of 183 Māori at Rangiriri was a clear act of duplicity on the part of the British — "both the British and (since 1860) the Māoris were perfectly well aware that showing a white flag did not necessarily mean surrender" — yet while Cameron's action was not honourable, it was understandable.
 "Cameron had had eight assaults on the central redoubt bloodily repulsed, and it was not surprising that he should seize his chance rather than risk more of his men, particularly in the case of what he perceived as a 'savage' enemy."

 Belich wrote: "The capture of Rangiriri was not the result of assault or encirclement, but of the British misuse of a flag of truce.
 The Māoris might conceivably have eventually decided to surrender unconditionally anyway, but they might also have repelled further assaults and escaped across the lake."
 He said they may have also been gaining time waiting for reinforcements who were almost on the scene.

 About 35 of the Māori force were killed, along with six women and children.
 Probably an equal number of injured were evacuated by canoe across Lake Waikare.
 With the capture of more than 180 warriors, the battle became the most costly Māori defeat in the Waikato wars.